network application / cmdedition Issues

 Thus to protect against that scenario you could transfer any assets balance to one of these cold storage addresses.
 Please remember to keep secure/secret backups of your keys.
 If you lose the keys you lose any balance that was transferred to that wallet.

 Q: I made a paper wallet, how do I use it?

 You can check out this guide for steps on how to import your paper wallet into a wallet of your choice(choose a wallet and import the keys).

 Q: Can I view the balance of my wallet online?

 A: Due to our assets being a cryptonote-based coin(private), this is not possible.

-It should be possible in the future to allow users to give away just their Private View Key to view transactions, but this hasn't been implemented by anyone so far, and would allow that website to see every transaction that you make.
+It should be possible in the future to allow users to give away just their Private View Key to view transactions, but this hasn't been implemented so far, and would allow that website to see every transaction that you make.

 There are multiple ways to acquire them, for example:

 - Tips - The community with often tip each other.